Applied-Machine-Learning-2021/final-project-uark-team-6/README.md

 <!--
 Give details on how to install fork and install your project.
 You can get all of the python dependencies for your project by typing `pip3 freeze requirements.txt` on the system that runs your project.
 Add the generated `requirements.txt` to this repo.
 -->
-1. Fork this repo
-2. Run notebook in Google Colab
+Run notebook in Google Colab.